HoiDam/Markdown_CISSP/CybraryNotes/Domain3.md

 ~ Enforces well-formed transactions through the use of access triple:
 ~ user -> transformation procedure -> Constrained Data Item
 ~ 3 integrity goals (Separation of duties)
    ##### Prevents unauthorized users from making modifications
    ##### Prevents authorized users from making improper modifications
    ##### Maintain internal+external consistency -> reinforces separation of duties

 - Commercial Models: Brewer-Nash Model
 ~ a.k.a.
 Chinese Wall
 ~ Developed to combat conflict of interest in db hhousing competitor information
-~ in 1989 to ensure fair competition
+~ In 1989 to ensure fair competition
-~ defines a wall and set rules ensure no subject access objects on the other side of the wall
+~ Defines a wall and set rules ensure no subject access objects on the other side of the wall
-~way separating competitors data within same db
+~ Way separating competitors data within same db

 - Information Flow Model
 ~ data compartmentalized based on classifcation and need to know